 The historic market town of Tewkesbury has a pretty waterfront setting and plenty of history to explore.
 Take a boat trip along the Avon, or a stroll by the river Severn, then explore the rest of the town with its traditional high street and beautiful buildings.

 - Battle Trail: Follow the marked route to step back in time and join the Yorkist and Lancastrian armies as they prepared for the Battle of Tewkesbury, which was fought on Saturday May 4th 1471.
 Guided walks are available on selected dates, or by arrangement.

-- Tewkesbury Treasure Hunt Trail: A 2.3 mile self-guided circular trail suitable for all ages with the chance to win real treasure!
+- Tewkesbury Treasure Hunt Trail: A 1.6 mile spy mission themed self-guided circular trail suitable for all ages with the chance to win real treasure!
 This is the perfect way to explore at your own pace, and there’s even a mobile text service to provide you with clues if you get stuck along the way.

-- Sandford Parks Lido: A paradise for active children on sunny days!
+- Sandford Parks Lido: A paradise for active children on sunny days, open 26th March – 7th October!
 A 50 metre outdoor heated pool complete with slides, children’s pool and paddling pool, great for cooling off in the heat or using up excess energy.

 - Shopping: Cheltenham is recognised as a key UK shopping destination, ideal for a spot of retail therapy.
 From big high street names to unique and memorable independent retailers, there’s an impressive line-up here to suit all tastes.

 - Cheltenham Festivals: If you’re heading to Cheltenham during the summer months, visiting a festival is a must!
 From the Jazz Festival in May, to the Science Festival in June, the Music Festival in July and the Literature Festival in October, you can meet your favourite artists and authors; see live demonstrations, performances and experiments, and much, much more.